 Based on the tourism score, the best times of year to visit Fort Payne for warm-weather activities are from mid May to early July and from late July to early October.

-The hot season lasts for 3.8 months, from May 27 to September 19, with an average daily high temperature above 80°F. The hottest day of the year is July 23, with an average high of 88°F and low of 67°F.
+The hot season lasts for 3.8 months, from May 27 to September 19, with an average daily high temperature above 80°F. The hottest month of the year in Fort Payne is July, with an average high of 88°F and low of 67°F.

-The cold season lasts for 3.0 months, from November 28 to February 27, with an average daily high temperature below 58°F. The coldest day of the year is January 29, with an average low of 32°F and high of 51°F.
+The cold season lasts for 3.0 months, from November 28 to February 27, with an average daily high temperature below 58°F. The coldest month of the year in Fort Payne is January, with an average low of 32°F and high of 51°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 Average Hourly Temperature in Fort Payne

 frigid 15°F freezing 32°F very cold 45°F cold 55°F cool 65°F comfortable 75°F warm 85°F hot 95°F sweltering

 In Fort Payne, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.